-Having bought homes for sale in Oshawa once, you may think you have experience with the real estate market - perhaps even enough to buy or sell real estate in Southeast Asia.
+Having bought a home for sale in the past, you may think you have experience with the real estate market - perhaps even enough to buy or sell real estate in Southeast Asia.
 But the reality of the situation is that real estate markets are always changing.
 Day by day, week by week, month by month.
-Each city's market is also both independent of and dependant on all of the others, so what's true for one location may not be true of the next.
+Each city's market is also both independent of and dependent on all of the others, so what's true for one location may not be true of the next.
 To help you understand market trends, here are some common real estate market situations.

-If you're planning to shop for condos in downtown Toronto, the best time to do it is during a situation known as a buyer's market.
+If you're planning to shop for a new home, the best time to do it is during a situation known as a buyer's market.
 In this situation, there are more homes available for purchase than there are people who want to buy them, giving purchasers the upper hand in negotiations.
 Prices are relatively cheap.
 Buyer's markets can be caused by local economic losses, such as a major factory closing down, and can last a long time if the city is not able to recover.

 A seller's market situation is the opposite.
 In this scenario, there are more buyers looking to move into an area than there are houses to buy.
 This can lead to situations in which several buyers are in a bidding war over one piece of real estate.
 In a seller's market, sellers have the advantage and prices are much higher.
 Seller's markets occur in cities that are experiencing an economic boom, which for many cities is all the time.

 Sometimes you will hear real estate agents talking about a real estate bubble.
 A bubble occurs when there is a spiraling increase in home values and prices that is not supported by the amount of money available in the area.
 Demand spikes the prices but eventually the lack of actual money catches up, the bubble bursts, and home prices plunge, sometimes ending up lower than the pre-bubble baseline.
 It's not a good idea to buy a home during a bubble but it's a great time to sell if you're moving away.